 The Rock and Roll Hall of Fame and Museum is pleased to welcome back the Latino Heritage Festival, an annual event that celebrates the rich Hispanic culture and its musical traditions.
-This event will take place on the outside plaza of the Rock Hall on Sunday, August 28th from Noon to 4 p.m. and includes performances by Hector Tricoche, Sammy De Leon y su Orquesta, Latin Soul Ballroom Dance Company, Julia De Burgos’ Explosion Divina Dance Troupe, Zumba instructors and more.
-The Latino Heritage Festival is FREE, however paid admission is necessary to tour the Rock Hall exhibits and participate in this film screening.
-The Rock Hall’s Community Festivals are presented by Ohio Natural Gas and sponsored by KeyBank and Amtrak.
+This event will take place on the outside plaza of the Rock Hall on Sunday, August 25th from Noon to 4 p.m. and includes live performances by Micka Nova & Gozadera, the Latin Jazz Players, City Breaks Crew and Urbana Entertainment. as well as a special visual art installation by La Gosecha Galeria.
+WNZN 89.1 FM will emcee this event and broadcast live from the Museum.
+The Latino Heritage Festival is FREE, however paid admission is necessary to tour the Rock Hall exhibits.

-The Museum’s community festivals offer opportunities for Cleveland’s diverse ethnic communities to become more acquainted with the Rock Hall and the range of music styles and cultures it celebrates.
-The Latino Heritage community festival is a kick-off to Latino Heritage month, celebrated September 15-October 15 every year.
-In tribute to Latino music and culture, the festival will feature an array of musical talent that will provide the soundtrack to an afternoon of lively entertainment, including:
+The Museum’s community festivals, sponsored by KeyBank, offer opportunities for Cleveland’s diverse ethnic communities to become more acquainted with the Rock Hall and the range of music styles and cultures it celebrates.
+The Latino Heritage community festival is a kick-off to Latino Heritage month, celebrated September 15 - October 15 every year.
+The festival will feature an array of musical talent that will highlight Rock and Roll Hall of Fame Inductees of Hispanic descent, including Carlos Santana, Jerry Garcia and Ritchie Valens, and provide the soundtrack to an afternoon of lively entertainment:

 All festivals are FREE and open to the public.
 Paid admission is necessary to tour the Museum unless otherwise noted.